-USA Visa Fee: Questions and Answers
+USA Visa Fees: Questions and Answers

 Table of contents

-- U.S. nonimmigrant visa application fee
+- U.S. nonimmigrant visa application fees

 - U.S. Visa Integrity Fee Explained

-- U.S. immigrant visa application fees
+- U.S. immigrant visa application fees (2025 Update)

 - U.S. visa fees for minors